 So yes, embracing your monstrous nature will turn you into "something [your] not", to quote Sam in Playthings.
 And Sam doesn’t want to be something he’s not.
 But Jack's out-of-control monstrousness isn’t Sam's motivation, this isn’t his trial.
 The addiction was real, but it was a smokescreen.

-So after having been reamed out with Dean and learning the angels aren’t on his side, it seems like the world is conspiring to tell Sam that he’ll become something terrible and awful if he keeps doing what he’s doing with Ruby.
+So after having been reamed out by Dean and learning the angels aren’t on his side, it seems like the world is conspiring to tell Sam that he’ll become something terrible and awful if he keeps doing what he’s doing with Ruby.
 So he stops.

 Jack died because he gave up and lost control.
 Sam released Lucifer because he maintained self-control and fought for control of his life and determined to choose his own destiny every step of the way.
 Sam’s loss of control in The Rapture was far, far from one of his most dangerous moments.
 Jack is not Sam.
 Jack is not even a warning message for Sam.
 Jack is a false warning message.
 The weaknesses (for lack of a better word) that Jack succumbs too are completely different from the personality traits that will be Sam’s downfall.
 Sam doesn’t fail because he disregards the moral of Jack’s story.
 He fails because he pays too close attention.